tschm/.github/README.md

 ```

 Every push to the repository will trigger the workflow.
-It will run all jobs in the workflow.
+It will run all jobs defined in the workflow:
-There are two jobs defined here: pre-commit and test.
-Both these jobs run on a ubuntu machine.
-Each job consists of at least one step.
-The steps are the actions that will be executed.

-In the test job we run the cvxgrp action building a
-virtual environment before performing all tests
-and measuring test coverage.
+- The `pre-commit` job runs code quality checks
+- The `test` job builds a virtual environment, runs tests, and measures test coverage

+## 📊 Examples

-There are many more examples of such workflow files in the repositories:
+There are many examples of workflow files in these repositories:

 - [cvxmarkowitz](https://github.com/cvxgrp/cvxmarkowitz/tree/main/.github/workflows)
 - [cvxsimulator](https://github.com/cvxgrp/simulator/tree/main/.github/workflows)

 Note the strong overlap between both projects.
-The jobs are essentially all the same.
-Rather than coding the same workflow twice we point from both places to the actions
+Rather than coding the same workflow twice,
-defined here.
+repositories point to the actions defined here.

-For a paper repository we use the LaTeX workflow.
-For an example
+For a paper repository, we use the LaTeX workflow.
+For example:

 - [cov_pred_finance](https://github.com/cvxgrp/cov_pred_finance_paper/tree/main/.github/workflows)

-All paper repos tend to be private and are hence only
+Note that paper repositories tend to be private and are hence
-visible to members of the group.
+only visible to members of the group.

+## 🤝 Contributing

+Contributions to improve these workflows are welcome.
+Please feel free to submit issues or pull requests.